-anti-inflammatory diet - what is it?
+Anti-inflammatory diet - what is it about?

-dieta przeciwzapalna - na czym polega?
+Dieta przeciwzapalna - na czym polega?

 Table of contents

-What is inflammation and pro-inflammatory effects?
+What are inflammation and pro-inflammatory action?

-Why are we afraid of chronic inflammation?
+Why do we fear chronic inflammation?

-What factors increase inflammation in the body?
+What factors exacerbate inflammation in the body?

 • chronic stress,